leloup2022/Documentation/contents/community.md

 ## Key components to create a successful Discord Community:

 - Decide if it’s a closed or open community (Discord - paid or free).
 - Well-known Goals, Vision, Mission, Principles.
+Create a separate channel for this on Discord Server.
 - Goal-driven channel.
+Members must know and seek the goals in our Discord Server.
 - Giveaways - Be careful because people will not care if you overdo it.
 - Shared experiences: play games together - NFT treasure hunt - find next good project together - Cookbook and other plays, games, and themes.
 Give incentives for that.
-- Keep them together, make them do all together stuff in crypto and NFT’s and Games.
+- Keep members together, make them do stuff all together, talk crypto, NFT’s and Games.
-- We need to find the first niche (game) and then expand from there.
+- We need to find the first niche (Game) and then expand from there.
 - Inside jokes, emojis, stickers.
 - Rewards - Rewarding most active members.
 - Roles and Status Levels.